jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_ds.md

 ## Installation

 The Spotlight Diagnostic Server is a Windows service.
-For specifications see the Spotlight Enterprise Release Notes.
+For specifications see the [Release Notes][enterprise_releasenotes_systemrequirements].

-The Spotlight Diagnostic Server is installed by the Spotlight installer.
+The Spotlight Diagnostic Server is installed by the [Spotlight installer][enterprise_install].

 Most deployments of Spotlight have one Spotlight Diagnostic Server, however a deployment may consist of multiple Spotlight Diagnostic Server or a federation of Spotlight Diagnostic Server if the organization requires Spotlight to monitor more connections than a single Spotlight Diagnostic Server allows or the organization has setup geographic hubs.
+See [Federation of Spotlight Diagnostic Server][enterprise_backend_federation]

 ## Deployment